 Not exactly.
 The serverless architecture is not as “serverless” as it sounds, and it has much more to offer than eliminating servers.

 “Serverless is good in some cases when you don’t want (or need) to bother with scalability and maintenance.
-But this architecture becomes a burden if you have huge volumes or complex logic,” says Oleksii Glib, Acropolium’s CEO.
+But this architecture becomes a burden if you have huge volumes or complex logic,” says Oleksii Glib, Acropolium’s Founder.

 Allow Acropolium to help you unpuzzle serverless architecture.
 After all, more than a dozen years in software development allow us to adequately evaluate buzzing technologies and use them to the client’s benefit.
 We’ve completed around 60 cloud migration projects, choosing the best tools and platforms to make our solutions secure, scalable, and cost-efficient.
 Serverless architecture, as well as serverless BaaS, containers, and frameworks, are part of our tech expertise.
 Keep on reading to find out:

 - What serverless architecture is - and what it is not

 - How serverless architecture works and when to use it

 - The pros and cons of serverless architecture

 - How to make the most of this app design